blacksmith-community/blacksmith/NOTES.md

-If you create a service with the `-c PARAMETERS_AS_JSON` containing service-specific configuration parameters, Blacksmith will merge this into the manifest under `params:` as well as write a YAML and JSON file of the parameters to `/var/vcap/data/blacksmith/INSTANCE_ID.yml` and `/var/vcap/data/blacksmith/INSTANCE_ID.json` the init script can use.
+If you create a service with the `-c PARAMETERS_AS_JSON` containing service-specific configuration parameters, Blacksmith will merge this into the manifest under `meta.params:` as well as write a YAML and JSON file of the parameters to `/var/vcap/data/blacksmith/INSTANCE_ID.yml` and `/var/vcap/data/blacksmith/INSTANCE_ID.json` the init script can use.